 - Symmetries and conservation laws in nuclear and particle physics.

 - Relativistic kinematics and applications in high-energy reactions.

 - The Standard Model theory: fundamental matter particles and their interactions by strong and electroweak forces.

-- The Higgs and the origin of mass.
+- The Higgs mechanism and the origin of mass.

 - Neutrino oscillations and masses.

-- Models of alpha, beta and gamma decay, fission.
+- Alpha, beta and gamma decay and fission.

 The course forms the basis for future studies or projects in particle physics or nuclear physics.

 At the end of the course the student is expected to be able to: